jessekat123/getofmynetwork/README.md

 Wireless interface that supports monitor mode and packet injection needed!

-If you have any questions, suggestions or bugs feel free to contact me on instagram: @jk.040
+If you have any questions, suggestions or bugs feel free to contact me on snapchat: jk.040

 Have fun!